On Board with Fiona Sweetman, Owner of Hidden Secrets Tours!

 What inspired you to launch Hidden Secrets?
 How did it all begin?

 A friend of mine received a grant to diversify her business, Shopping Secrets publishing.
-She noted when I was between jobs that I would be a good tour guide, but I had never really thought about such a career.
-I had custom made wedding dresses for the previous 10 years, so wanting a new start, I jumped at the chance!
+When I was between jobs she noted that I would be a good tour guide, but I had never really thought about such a career.
+I had custom made wedding dresses for the previous 10 years, so wanting a new start I jumped at the chance!
 The tours took off slowly, but that was OK by me.
-Michelle was busy growing the publishing business internationally.
-I did all the tours, and in reality I was terrible in the publishing side of the business, so we split the business.
-Besides, shopping may have sent me loopy, so back when I started the tours we named them Hidden Secrets Tours.
 This was a time when even locals didn’t venture into the city anymore, Hosier Lane didn’t even have Movida yet, let alone street art!
 To make this new idea work, I wanted it to be more than shopping.
 We stuck with sharing local small business in the laneways, and that which is often only found in Melbourne.

 What can people expect from your tours?

 Our tours are about experiencing the true Melbourne.
 We are less a ‘point and look’ tour, and more of a ‘meet the city’ experience.
 On our tours guests get an insight into what makes Melbourne tick, which includes its beautiful architecture, its interesting history, small businesses, local characters and of course, the great food and coffee.
 People can expect to gain a grater understanding of the city – one which at first glance can look like many other cities – but with a little delving, they discover that Melbourne has a certain magic hidden away down the small lanes and within the amazing local businesses.
-We talk with our clients, we don’t use loud speakers, we always add a little indulgence on our tours, amazing chocolate, steaming coffee and specialities to Melbourne.
+We talk with our clients, we don’t use loud speakers, and we always add a little indulgence on our tours.

 What’s the most memorable experience you have had engaging with a guest or guests?